 There are several dog breeds with curly tails, ranging from tails that are carried over the back to tails that are curled tightly in a pig-tail fashion.
 In these breeds, curved, curled tails or tails carried over the back, are desired traits often mentioned in their breed standard.

 Some dog breeds have tails that aren’t permanently carried over the back, but only in certain circumstances.
-For instance, the Siberian husky is known for carrying the tail over the back mostly when attentive and the Alaskan malamute carries the tail over the back when not working.
+For instance, the Siberian husky is known for carrying the tail over the back mostly when attentive, while in contrast, the Alaskan malamute carries the tail over the back when not working.

 Other dog breeds with curled tails include the basenji (tail lies well curled over to either side) and several other dog breeds such as Chihuahuas (carried sickle or in a loop over the back) and Havanese with its curled-over tail being a hallmark of the breed, according to the American Kennel Club.